Joyhype/Oculus-FPS/Codebase/readme.md

+I have a couple of prefabs in the Codebase project, check it out (the quest for instance)

 Player stuff:
 - LootGrabber goes onto the player model (grabs collectibles from ground)
 - DryThroat goes onto the player (Doesn't really do anything yet though)